miloush/cldr/docs/ldml/tr35-keyboards.md

 The reorder transform consists of a single element type: `<reorder>` encapsulated in a `<reorders>` element.
 Each is a rule that matches against a string of characters with the action of setting the various ordering attributes (`primary`, `tertiary`, `tertiary_base`, `prebase`) for the matched characters in the string.

+_Attribute:_ `from` (required)

-> **from** This attribute follows the `transform/@from` attribute and contains a string of elements.
+> This attribute follows the `transform/@from` attribute and contains a string of elements.
 Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in UTS#35 section 5.3.3).

-This attribute is required.
->
+_Attribute:_ `before`

-> **before** This attribute follows the `transform/@before` attribute and contains the element string that must match the string immediately preceding the start of the string that the @from matches.
+> This attribute follows the `transform/@before` attribute and contains the element string that must match the string immediately preceding the start of the string that the @from matches.

->
+_Attribute:_ `after`

-> **after** This attribute follows the `transform/@after` attribute and contains the element string that must match the string immediately following the end of the string that the @from matches.
+> This attribute follows the `transform/@after` attribute and contains the element string that must match the string immediately following the end of the string that the `@from` matches.

->
+_Attribute:_ `order`

-> **order** This attribute gives the primary order for the elements in the matched string in the `@from` attribute.
+> This attribute gives the primary order for the elements in the matched string in the `@from` attribute.
 The value is a simple integer between -128 and +127 inclusive, or a space separated list of such integers.
 For a single integer, it is applied to all the elements in the matched string.
 Details of such list type attributes are given after all the attributes are described.
 If missing, the order value of all the matched characters is 0.
 We consider the order value for a matched character in the string.
 >
 > * If the value is 0 and its tertiary value is 0, then the character is the base of a new run.
 > * If the value is 0 and its tertiary value is non-zero, then it is a normal character in a run, with ordering semantics as described in the `@tertiary` attribute.